 To report to the international conference on implementation by all stakeholders of the beyond 2020 instrument.

+To ensure that gender mainstreaming is firmly embedded in activities undertaken by the secretariat

 MSP Institute: The cross cutting task of mainstraming gender in the secretariats activities should be listed as one function to be performed by the secretariat.
 This helps to ensure that this crucial cross-cutting task will be fulfilled in the future.
 In the BRS conventions very similar language is used.

 VI.
 Mechanisms to support implementation